pavanalladi/LendingClubCaseStudy/README.md

 * PavanKumarA.ppt -> Details the Analysis done

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- The purpose ofthe loan is a key factor for defaulting
+- Lower the annual income more people tend to default
+- Loan payment term - the longer the durration, moreis the chances of defaulting

 ## Technologies Used
 * pandas